Quantcast

 Admire the scenery of the Litchfield Hills as you rumble past in a vintage train

 Explore the great outdoors from the comfort of your seat in a coach, first-class or lounge car, part of a vintage train leaving from the Railroad Museum of New England.
-Scenic tours follow the Naugatuck River, through inviting woodlands and over the famed Thomaston Dam, with panoramic views of the river valley.
+Scenic tours follow the Naugatuck River, through inviting woodlands and over the famed Thomaston, CT Dam, with panoramic views of the river valley.
 The scenery outside, as you travel past trees and over bridges, is as compelling as the interiors of train cars, styled from their appropriate era of travel.
-There are special excursions during the winter holidays and Eastertime, a trip to a pick-your-own-pumpkin patch and foliage tours in the fall, and a day trip to Torrington for shopping and dining in the summer.
+There are special excursions during the winter holidays and Eastertime, a trip to a pick-your-own-pumpkin patch and foliage tours in the fall, and a day trip to Torrington, CT for shopping and dining in the summer.
 Back at Thomaston Station, check out the steam and diesel locomotives and cabooses.

-Snowmobiling - Town of Bethlehem, NH
+Summer Fields & Moose - Town of Bethlehem, NH

 Town of Bethlehem